d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-scratch.md

-and because we already implemented the softmax function from scratch (:numref:`sec_softmax_scratch`), we leverage Gluon's integrated function for calculating the softmax and cross-entropy loss.
+and because we already implemented the softmax function from scratch (:numref:`sec_softmax_scratch`), we leverage the integrated function from high-level APIs for calculating the softmax and cross-entropy loss.
 Recall our earlier discussion of these intricacies (:numref:`sec_mlp`).